CruelMoney/cude-animations/README.md

-# CountUp.js
+# cudeAnimations.js
-cude-animations is a dependency-free, lightweight simple JavaScript library that can be used to create custom animations.
+cudeAnimations is a dependency-free, lightweight simple JavaScript library that can be used to create custom animations.

-cude-animations.js supports all browsers.
+cudeAnimations.js supports all browsers.

 ## [Try the demos](https://cruelmoney.github.io/custom-animations/)

 ## Installation

-Simply include the `cude-animations.js` file in your project or install via npm or bower using the package name `cude-animations`.
+Simply include the `cudeAnimations.js` file in your project or install via npm or bower using the package name `cudeAnimations`.

 When including the file the classes are available through the global variable `cudeAnimations`.